+33140286040 Free of charge call

 Lastly, the depreciation of certain currencies such as the euro, and to a lesser extent the dollar, makes gold even more attractive to international investors.
 In particular, the growing tensions between the world's major powers are reinforcing gold's role as a safe haven and diversification tool.

-All in all, the current record highs in real terms show that this precious metal occupies an unprecedented position in the global financial system, making it an essential asset in wealth management strategies.
+All in all, the current record highs in real terms show that this precious metal occupies an unprecedented position in the global financial system, making it a key asset in wealth management strategies.

 STAY INFORMED